 So in conclusion:

-The lesson to be learned here, is that if you’re interested in sociology, in cognitive science, in people and in great products, User Experience is a good place to be; but if you understand those principles and are more visually inclined, you might look at its brother-in-arms: User Interface Design.
+The lesson to be learned here, is that if you’re interested in sociology, in cognitive science, in people and in great products, user experience is a good place to be; but if you understand those principles, and are more visually inclined, you might look at its brother-in-arms: UI design.

 Want to know more about me and this post?
 Check out this video we put together with even more info for our readers on what being a UX or UI Designer really means.
 You get to see my lovely face too.
 Let me know what you think!